 Controlled Substance Possession – HS 11350 & HS 11377

 In California, accusations of possession of a controlled substance is charged under different types of statutes.
 After the passing of Proposition 47, all simple possession charges, which were previously straight felonies, are now misdemeanors.
 Simple possession charges are charged by the government under Health & Safety Code 11350(a) or Health & Safety Code 11377.
-When faced with drug charge accusations, it’s important to retain a Drug Possession Defense Lawyer who is knowledgeable and experienced in drug defense laws.
-Common controlled substances include, cocaine, heroin, ecstasy, methamphetamine, and prescription medication.
+When faced with drug charge accusations, it’s important to retain an Orange County drug crimes Lawyer who is knowledgeable and experienced in drug defense laws.
+Common controlled substances include cocaine, heroin, ecstasy, methamphetamine, and prescription medication.
 The following article will address 8 important things you should know about the crime of possession of a controlled substance.

 1. What Must the Government Prove for Drug Possession?

 In order to prove you’re guilty of possession of a controlled substance under either HS 11350(a) or HS 11377, the government holds the burden of proving each of the following elements beyond a reasonable doubt:

 3. You knew the substance was an illicit drug;

 2. What are the Defenses to Possession of a Controlled Substance?

 You may find it helpful in learning about California “possession” laws and how the government is permitted to argue one of three theories of possession towards the end of this article.
 However, if you were not in actual possession of the substance, and you did not have control or a right to control the substance, then you are not guilty of this offense.

 If you did not know that you were in possession of an illicit drug, then you cannot be found guilty of this offense.
 In other words, someone could have placed the substance in your vehicle, in your home, or you were perhaps holding someone else’s belongings that contained the controlled substance.
 The law will not punish someone if they innocently did not know they were in possession of an illicit narcotic.